rknaebel/landslide/README.md

 # landslide
-Master thesis project - building and evaluating deep learning models for landslides on satellite images.
+Project during Masters program - building and evaluating deep learning models for landslides on satellite images.

 ## plan
 - use of specific gpu